quartz-labs-dev/pabal-store-api-mcp/README.md

 ```

 Replace the `issuerId` and `keyId` placeholders in the next step after you grab your App Store Connect keys.
+`dataDir` is the absolute path where raw data pulled from each store is stored (e.g., `/ABSOLUTE/PATH/TO/pabal-web`).

 3. Add your credentials to `~/.config/pabal-mcp/`: